richytong/arche-react-nodejs-website/README.md

 Sometimes the request errors out between the main server and the HTML server. `fetch2` handles these errors with retries.

 ### [PageHtml.js](/PageHtml.js)
 Returns the HTML for all pages.
+Contains all client-side dependencies.

 `PageHtml` options:
   * `url` - the canonical `url` of the page.